John Malcolm (Loyalist): Background

+Incident in Boston

 A confrontation with the Patriot shoemaker George Hewes thrust Malcolm into the spotlight.
 On January 25, 1774, according to the account in the Massachusetts Gazette, Hewes saw Malcolm threatening to strike a boy with his cane.
 When Hewes intervened to stop Malcolm, both men began arguing, and Malcolm insisted that Hewes should not interfere in the business of a gentleman.
 When Hewes replied that at least he had never been tarred and feathered himself, Malcolm struck Hewes hard on the forehead with the cane and knocked him unconscious.

 That night, a crowd seized Malcolm in his house and dragged him into King Street to punish him for the attack on Hewes and the boy.
-Some Patriot leaders, believing that mob violence hurt their cause, tried to dissuade the crowd by arguing that Malcolm should be turned over to the justice system.
-Hewes, who had recovered, also protested the attack on Malcolm.

-The crowd refused to relent, however, and cited among other arguments Ebenezer Richardson, a customs official who had killed an 11-year-old Bostonian, Christopher Seider, but escaped punishment by receiving a royal pardon.
+Some Patriot leaders who believed mob violence hurt their cause tried to dissuade the crowd by arguing that Malcolm should be turned over to the justice system.
+These pleas fell on deaf ears, however, as the relentless crowd justified the attack by citing Ebenezer Richardson amongst other grievances.
+Richardson was a customs official who had killed an 11-year-old Bostonian named Christopher Seider, but escaped punishment by receiving a royal pardon.

-The crowd then stormed Malcolm's house and dragged him out into the cold winter night.
-Malcolm was then stripped to the waist and covered with tar and feathers before he was forced into a waiting cart.
-The crowd then took him to the Liberty Tree and told him to apologize for his behavior, renounce his customs commission, and curse King George III.
+Malcolm was stripped to the waist and covered with burning hot tar and feathers before he was forced into a waiting cart.
+The crowd took him to the Liberty Tree and told him to apologize for his behavior, renounce his customs commission, and curse King George III.
 When Malcolm refused, the crowd put a rope around his neck and threatened to hang him.
-That did not break him, but when it threatened to cut off his ears, Malcolm relented.
-The crowd then forced Malcolm to consume copious amounts of tea and sarcastically toasted the King and the royal family.
-Malcolm was finally freed and was sent home but continued to endure physical beatings as he returned.
-The event was reported in newspapers on both sides of the Atlantic Ocean.
+That did not break him, but when they threatened to cut off his ears, Malcolm relented.
+The crowd then forced him to consume copious amounts of tea and sarcastically toasted the King and the royal family.
+By this time Hewes (who had recovered) was so appalled by Malcolm's treatment that he attempted to cover him with his jacket.
+Malcolm was finally freed and was sent home, but continued to endure physical beatings as he returned.

-After those events, Malcolm moved to England, where he unsuccessfully ran for Parliament against John Wilkes, the controversial champion of colonial rights.